 "Baptist" is not primarily a denomination.
 It is rather an understanding of the relationship of local churches to one another, the governing of each local church, and the place of water baptism in the life of the believer.

-While, like all Baptist churches, we are independent, it is vitally important for churches to associate and cooperate with other like-minded churches.
+While, like all Baptist churches, we are fully autonomous, it is vitally important for churches to associate and cooperate with other like-minded churches.
 We therefore associate and cooperate with the churches and individuals of the Fellowship of Independent Reformed Evangelicals.
 This provides fellowship, opportunities for cooperation in the Gospel, and accountability.

 We are led, as the Lord provides, by a multiplicity of elders who are first members of our church.
 Along with doctrine, practice, and discipline, the elders govern the day to day affairs of the church.
 Being Baptist, we are congregational.
 Therefore, the input of the entire congregation is an important part of the selection of elders and deacons, membership decisions, and other important matters.